 This 120 credit program entails 40 credits in general education and 80 credits in concentration requirements.
 In addition to maintaining at least a 2.5 GPA, halfway through the program, you are required to submit a portfolio review.
 An experiential learning component, whether it be an internship, international study program, or field experience, is also required.

 California University of Pennsylvania

 With a rich history of academic excellence and student-focused learning, it’s no surprise that Princeton Review consistently ranks California University of Pennsylvania as one of the Best Colleges in the Northeast.
 Cal U’s Bachelor of Science in graphic design is part of the school’s new Department of Communication, Design, and Culture—worth checking out!

 At Cal U’s graphic design program, you will focus on “how and why a designer creates” while focusing on visual thinking and experimentation.
-You will take courses like Multimedia Foundations, Augmentation and Debate, Video Production, and Radio/TV Commercials, all to train you to provide creative solutions in the graphic design field.
+You will take courses to train you to provide creative solutions in the graphic design field like:

 Not only will you have access to cutting-edge graphic design labs 24/7, but you will have many internship opportunities to foster professional connections.
 Through this program, you will create a final portfolio of work that best represents your abilities, one that you can present to future employers.
 If you’re interested in starting your graphic design journey at Cal U, check out admission details here.

 One of the oldest and most notable in the nation, Carnegie Mellon’s School of Design offers a bachelor of design (BDes) in communications (graphic design), and you can customize this program to match your interests and future career goals.
 The results of Carnegie’s design BDes speak for themselves; alumni are associated with design projects including the Starbucks logo, the Pinterest interface design, and the title sequence of the movie, Spiderman!